To quote my mother, “The world is going to hell in a handbasket.” And if current events are any indication, Mom may be right.

 On Sunday, November 5, 2017, a 26-year-old gunman stormed the First Baptist Church in Sutherland Springs, Texas, killing 26 men, women, and children and wounding 20 more.
 It was the worst mass shooting in Texas history.

-On Valentine’s Day, which corresponded with Ash Wednesday this year, Lent began not with expressions of love but with inexplicable tragedy in Parkland, Florida.
+On Valentine’s Day, which corresponded with Ash Wednesday in 2018, Lent began not with expressions of love but with inexplicable tragedy in Parkland, Florida.
 A 19-year-old entered his old high school and gunned down and killed 17 people and injured 14 others.

 I haven’t even mentioned those who lose their lives to everyday gun violence.